Pricing

 API boundary

 Claude Code usage through Claude plans should not be confused with Anthropic API token billing.
-Fable 5 affects Claude-side API/model budgets, but should not be described as the Claude Code default without official Claude Code-specific confirmation.
+Sonnet 5, Opus 4.8, and Fable 5 affect model-budget planning, but buyers should still verify the actual access path before assuming model availability.

 Tracks